Felbridge Governing Body

 Paddy Mason (Local authority Governor)

-I have been a member of the Governing Board since July 2020 and I am Vice Chairman of Teaching and Learning committee.
+I have been a member of the Governing Board since July 2020 and I am Vice Chair of the Teaching and Learning committee.
 I have over 20 years teaching experience in the independent and maintained sectors and I have held the roles of Director of Studies and Deputy Head.
 I am also an inspector for the Independent Schools Inspectorate, focusing on compliance and educational quality.
 I currently teach Religious Studies at a secondary school in West Sussex.
 I am married with two young children.
 I enjoy football, kayaking and running.

 Nicky Everett (Co-Opted Governor)

 I feel very privileged to be part of the governor team at Felbridge School.
 My family have lived in the area for over 15 years & we have two school age children.
 I’m a Fellow of the Chartered Institute of Personnel and Development with 20+ years experience in Human Resources.
 I’m also a trained mentor & facilitator.
 In addition to volunteering at Felbridge I also do pro bono work through The Cranfield Trust supporting charities with their strategic planning & am currently mentoring CEOs.
 I’m passionate about equality, fairness & diversity and am very interested in mindfulness and wellbeing.
 When not doing the above I love doing creative arts, gardening & family activities.

 I moved to Felbridge in 2013 and one of the main reasons we chose this area was the quality of the schools.
 I currently have three children attending Felbridge Primary and have been particularly impressed by the passion and commitment of all the staff in giving the children the very best start to their educational journey.
 I am employed as an airline pilot for a major British airline and I look forward to transferring some of my core skills to help further the continued success of the school.
 In my spare time I enjoy sport, particularly football and fitness training, reading and occasional attempts at playing the guitar.